-Welcome to the Joy McAlpine-Black book page, where you can find news and updates on my latest book, Ann Shaw (1788-1854), which is out in 2025.
+Welcome to the Joy McAlpine-Black book page, where you can find news and updates on my latest book, Ann Shaw (1788-1854), which is out now.

 The catalyst for Ann Shaw (1788-1854) was reading the memoirs of my great-great-great-grandfather, William Shaw (1798–1872), the apostle of Wesleyanism quoted in every history of South Africa.
 It was then I discovered Ann, his wife, was almost entirely absent.
 I was curious and suspicious.
 Had something occurred to necessitate Ann’s removal from the records?
 Yes, it had.